 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/Aids or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immunocompromised people such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/Aids or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline at 1-800-426-4791.
+U.S. Environmental Protection Agency/Center for Disease Control guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbiologicalcontaminants are available from the Safe Drinking Water Hotline (800-426-4791).

-In 2022 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2024 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There is one potential source of contamination identified for this system with a moderate susceptibility level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp or they can be obtained by calling Charles Weaver, (850) 968-5485.
+There is no potential source of contamination identified for this system.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://prodapps.dep.state.fl.us/swapp/ or they can be obtained by calling CHWW at (850) 968-5485.

-If you have any questions about this report or concerning your water utility, please call Charles Weaver, (850) 968-5485.
+If you have any questions about this report or concerning your water utility, please call CHWW at (850) 968-5485.
 We want our members to be informed about their water quality.
 If you want to learn more, please attend any of our regularly scheduled board meetings.
 They are held on the last Tuesday of each month at 5:30 P.M. at 16 Williams Ditch Road Cantonment, FL 32533.
 You can attend the meeting by letting us know ahead of time of your desire to attend the meeting.